nehanazima/smart-finance-assistant/README.md

   - /sales_data.csv - Sales data file
   - /starter_notebook.ipynb - The main Jupyter notebook for analysis
   - /transactions.csv - Sample transaction data

+    ## How to Run & Use the Assistant
+    1. Open 'smart_finance_assistant.ipynb' in Google Colab.
+    2. Run all cells to install the 'hands-on-ai' library and initiate the Gradio interface.
+    3. Click the local or public URL link generated at the bottom of the notebook.
+    4. **Testing Example:** Ask the chatbot *"How can I save $200 this month?"* or upload the 'transactions.csv' file to see a quick summaryof your spending patterns.

     ## AI Evidence
     Throoughout the development, I used AI to help with data cleaning, analysis, and to provide code suggestions.
 You can find a detailed log of my AI interactions in the ai-conversations folder.